 - (7) Waste Generation/Characterization Studies.
 Grantee acknowledges that County must perform Discarded Materials generation and Disposal characterization studies periodically to comply with AB 939 requirements.
 Grantee agrees to participate and cooperate with County and its agents to accomplish studies and data collection and prepare reports, as needed to determine weights and volumes of Discarded Materials and characterize Discarded Materials generated, Disposed, transformed, Diverted, or otherwise handled/Processed to satisfy AB 939 requirements. - (8) Procurement of Recovered Organic Waste Products.
-Grantee shall procure Compost, Mulch, and/or Renewable Natural Gas to assist the County's per capita requirement contained in SB 1383.
+Grantee shall procure Compost, Mulch, and/or Renewable Natural Gas to assist the County's per capita requirement contained in SB 1383 proportional to the level of service provided by Grantee in its franchise zone.
 Grantee may meet this obligation by the activities described in Exhibit "K." - (9) Overflowing Containers.
-Grantee shall implement procedures, to be approved by the Director, for increasing service levels for Subscribers that regularly produce more Discarded Materials than their current level of service can accommodate.
+Grantee shall implement procedures, to be approved by the Director, for increasing service levels for Subscribers that regularly produce more Discarded Materials than their current level of service can accommodate. - (10) Locking Containers.
+Grantee shall provide Subscribers with locking Containers who request them at the Total Rate described in Exhibit "E."